-With different minimum salary rates for Tier 2 workers depending upon whether the sponsorship will be under Tier 2 (General) or Tier 2 (Intra-Company Transfer (ICT)), whether the individual is a ‘new entrant’ or ‘experienced worker’, the SOC code, the number of hours to be worked and not forgetting Indefinite Leave to Remain (ILR), it is not surprising that many sponsors find this a particularly complex requirement to navigate.
+The minimum salary for Tier 2 workers depends on a number of different factors.
+These include whether the sponsorship will be under Tier 2 (General) or Tier 2 (Intra-Company Transfer (ICT)), whether the individual is a ‘new entrant’ or ‘experienced worker’, the Standard Occupational Classification (SOC) code, the number of hours to be worked and, not forgetting, minimum rates for Indefinite Leave to Remain (ILR) applications.
+It is not surprising that many sponsors find this a particularly complex requirement to navigate.

 ‘New entrant’ or ‘experienced worker’

-In order for an individual to be classed as a ‘new entrant’ and therefore be eligible for the lower salary rate, they must:
+The Sponsor Guidance states that for an individual to be classed as a ‘new entrant’, and therefore be eligible for the lower salary rate, they must:

 - be switching from the Tier 4 (General) category from within the UK after successfully completing their studies;